 Can caregiving be less frustrating, less stressful?
 Working with the skills our loved one retains we could achieve that goal.
 Judy Cornish, author of Dementia With Dignity talks to us about how to preserve skills in our loved ones.

 For example, expecting our person to use rational thought long after it’s gone is common.
 As a result, we cause stress and frustration.
-To clarify this, think about how often you’ve explained what you need doing only to have to explain it again.
+To clarify this, think about how often you’ve explained what you need to do only to have to explain it again.
 It’s absolutely frustrating!
-Instead, by focusing on intuitive thought processes we can create a situation to get what we need accomplished.
+Instead, by focusing on intuitive thought processes we can create a situation to get what we need to be accomplished.

 For example, a common struggle for caregivers is showering.
 Think about how many steps are involved in the process.
 How many times is the action paused while waiting for something to happen?
 Even short pauses in activity allow their minds to lose focus.
 As a result, we get resistance to showering.

 On the other hand, focusing on their intuitive thought we set up a situation for them to “just do” what we want.
 For example, a support group member found a no-fuss way to get her Mom to shower.
 Her first step was to get everything ready and turn the water on.
 Meanwhile, as the water warmed up, she’d help her Mom to the bathroom for toileting.
 As a result of hearing the running shower, Mom would naturally get in as she did prior to her Alzheimer’s.

 When we find ourselves doing a task without consciously thinking about it we are using intuitive thought.
 Some people call this muscle memory.
 Others call it an automatic thinking script.
 I’ve brewed tea so often in my kitchen I don’t need to think about the steps involved.
 Repetition brings competency.
 As long as there are no alterations in this process, we function just fine.